Times School of Journalism

 Copy editing & Rewriting

-Newsroom organization and various types of editing
+Working in Newsroom and various types of editing

 Mass communication